xieguigang/sciBASIC/vb_codestyle/README.md

 For **_Public_** member function, the function name is recommended in formats **UpperUpper**, but if the function is **_Private, Friend, or Protected_** visible, then your function is recommended start with two underlines, likes **\_\_lowerUpper**.
 The definition of the _Class, Structure_ names is in the same rule as function name.

-Here is some function name examples:
+Here is some function name examples(Example picked from [here](https://github.com/SMRUCC/GCModeller.Core/Bio.Assembly/GenomicsContext/TFDensity.vb)):

 	' Private
 	Private Function __worker(Of T As I_GeneBrief)(genome As IGenomicsContextProvider(Of T),